 About Prenuptial Agreements

 Premarital agreements, also known as prenuptial agreements” or “antenuptial agreements, “are most commonly drafted by people who either have significant assets prior to the marriage or have been married in the past.
-The purpose of this type of contract is to protect one or both spouses’ property and/or welfare in case of a divorce.
+The purpose of this type of contract is to protect one or both spouses’ property or welfare in case of a divorce.
 In some cases, prenuptial agreements may also be used to protect children’s property from previous relationships.
 Wealth, money, and assets are not the only things that can be protected in a prenuptial agreement.
 Prenuptial agreements may also address spousal support, known as “alimony” or “spousal maintenance” in some states, and other important topics.

 About Postnuptial Agreements

 Postnuptial agreements are often created for one of several reasons after a marriage has occurred.
 In some cases, the couple decides to separate but does not want to go through the trouble of divorcing.
-Instead, they draft a postnuptial agreement in order to legally divide their assets.
-In other cases, the couple had initially decided against a pre-nuptial agreement but later decided that they want to protect their property from a possible divorce.
+Instead, they draft a postnuptial agreement in order to divide their assets legally.
+In other cases, the couple initially decided against a pre-nuptial agreement but later decided they wanted to protect their property from a possible divorce.
 Finally, some postnuptial agreements provide for the distribution of property after one spouse dies.
 Individuals with children from previous relationships often use postnuptial agreements to protect their children’s inheritance.